bill-of-materials/awesome-minitel/readme.md

 ## Software

 Once you chose your hardware path, you can chose a way to provide content to the terminal.
-This section contains various client and server implementation that can help using your Minitel.
+This section contains various client and server implementations that can help using your Minitel.

 ### Client side